schuttelaar/infinite-scroll-init/README.md

  - When caching is done, a `document.documentElement.scrollTop` can be used to auto scroll to the exact point the page was before refresh.
  - `Jump to the top` indicator/button can be added in the corener as an option.

+#### v5.0
+ - Use generic solution for indicating the last segment:
+      - Check `NoContent` header to explicitly indicate the last segment, hence the infinityScroll is locked accordingly.
+This is used when the payload of the last segment isn't empty, and has some contents like a `<script>` tag or a break line.
+If the `NoContent` header isn't featured in the content end-point, the last segment is known by a response with empty payload.
+      - remove `lastWithScript` config option.

+#### v4.3
+- Add `lastWithScript` config option to indicate weather the last segment has a `<script>` tag and not empty.
+This helps to recognize the last segment.
+[Deprecated in v5.0]

 #### v4.2
  - Add `scrollLsn` config option to skip adding scroll listener if set to `false`, and rely solely on hover-callback of load-more indicator to fetch/render the next segment.
 #### v4.1